jmsherry/travis-demo/README.md

 6. Check out main and merge from dev and push - you should now see a build and deploy to the production app on heroku

+## Guide Article

+<https://codesource.io/ci-cd-with-github-travis-ci-and-heroku/>.
+Instead of `travis encrypt $(heroku auth:token) –add deploy.api_key –pro` we put the heroku API key in the travis dashboard for that app and reference it with `api_key: $HEROKU_API_KEY`